Nixxen/pirates_crossing/README.md

 # Pirate's Crossing - BetaJam 2 Entry

-Welcome to the repository for Pirate's Crossing, my entry for BetaJam 2 GameJam.
+Welcome to the repository for Pirate's Crossing, my entry and first price winner for BetaJam 2 GameJam.
 The theme for the GameJam was "Pirate".

 ## Description